Richdigital2021/selenium_test/README.md

 ## This is my first Python Selenium practice project.

-The detail process followed in this project.
+I have for you here the detailed process followed to execute this project.